 During my research, I couldn’t find many technical specifications for this pump.
 However, technical details often don’t matter much when the pump works well, as is the case with this one.

 Plus, the flexible hose can rotate 360°, making this shock pump incredibly user-friendly.
-If you’re looking for a reliable pump that offers excellent value for its price, this one is for you.
+If you’re looking for a reliable pump that offers excellent value, this one is for you.

 Also available at jensonusa.com